JessiP23/new-ui/README.md

 - All ingestion routes validate payload structure and stream submissions in configurable batches.
 - Queue orchestration writes jobs into Supabase and hands off to an async worker with configurable concurrency, protected by exponential backoff on 429/timeout errors.
-- Evaluations are persisted with queue identifiers so the UI can filter by workflow step.
+- Evaluations are persisted with queue identifiers so the UI can filter by workflow step, and the worker now performs a check-then-insert safeguard to avoid rewriting identical verdicts while still updating when reasoning changes.

+## Evaluation run flow

+1. **Upload** — Operators import submissions via the upload wizard, which issues batched POST requests to the backend.
+2. **Assign judges** — The queue page loads available judges and questions, persisting assignments once per queue.
+3. **Run evaluations** — Triggering the run endpoint enqueues jobs and shows live diagnostics; once all jobs finish, the UI displays a five-second countdown before redirecting to the results page.
+4. **Worker processing** — Background workers drain `judge_jobs`, call the appropriate LLM provider, and persist evaluations idempotently.
+5. **Review** — The results dashboard surfaces verdicts, filters, and pass-rate metrics scoped to the active queue.

 ## Data model